priyankavokuda/interactive_object_detection/README.md

 [J.Gall,2013] Yao, A., Gall, J., Leistner, C., & Van Gool, L. (2012, June).
 Interactive object detection.
 In Computer Vision and Pattern Recognition (CVPR), 2012 IEEE Conference on (pp. 3242-3249).
 IEEE.

+Web application is adapted from [A.Dutta,A.Gupta,2016]

+[A.Dutta,A.Gupta,2016] A. Dutta, A. Gupta, and A. Zissermann, “Vgg image annotator via.” http://www.robots.ox.ac.uk/ vgg/software/via/, 2016.
+Accessed: 2018-03-02.